PK-9595/Ansible-HomeAssistant/README.md

 # Ansible Home Assistant Automation

 This project provides an automated way to set up and maintain **Home Assistant Core** on a Raspberry Pi or Ubuntu Linux server using **Ansible**.
 It helps automate provisioning and updating tasks, ensuring a streamlined setup experience.
+*(Note: Home Assistant does not include free remote access by default.
+This playbook provides an easy alternative by automatically installing Tailscale for secure remote connectivity.)*

 ## Features
 - Easy-to-use playbook for provisioning and updates.